neoforged/Documentation/src/pages/index.md

         <div class="col" style={{padding: '10px'}}>
             <Card
                 title="User Guide"
-                body="Learn how to download and setup NeoForge on your machine." link="/user/docs/"
+                body="Learn how to install and use NeoForge in your client or server environment." link="/user/docs/"
                 linkTitle="Get Started"
             />